BetaHuhn/readme-fish/README.md

 ## 👋 Introduction

 [README Fish](#) dynamicly generates a blazingly fast static HTML version of any public GitHub repos README.md file and caches it on a CDN using CloudFlare Workers.
-Simply go the [homepage](https://readme.mxis.workers.dev) and specify the GitHub repo as the path, similar to how a repo is accessed on GitHub: `/username/repo`.
-Try [this](https://readme.mxis.workers.dev/betahuhn/readme-fish) repo as an example!
+Simply go the [homepage](https://readme.fish) and specify the GitHub repo as the path, similar to how a repo is accessed on GitHub e.g. `readme.fish/username/repo`.
+Try [this](https://readme.fish/betahuhn/readme-fish) repo as an example!

 ## 📚 Usage

 [README Fish](#) generates a static HTML version of any public GitHub repo and caches it in a fast CDN.
 This might be useful for a variety of usecases.
 Maybe you want to quickly view a repos README without the clutter of the GitHub UI.
 Or you want a fast hosted version of your repos README file/documentation.
-You could even use it to host your own [mini website](https://readme.mxis.workers.dev/betahuhn/betahuhn)!
+You could even use it to host your own [mini website](https://readme.fish/betahuhn/betahuhn)!

 ## 💻 Available commands